blackline1337/notification-app/README.md

 This is a Simple Notification Application.

-- Goals
+## Goals
-Have a DevOps approach to streamlining the build and deploy of this app using Cloud Services.
+- Have a DevOps approach to streamlining the build and deploy of this app using Cloud Services.
+- Learn DevOps and try to build a CI/CD pipeline using this application

 ## Application & Deploy Information